Office of the CHIEF OF POLICE

 The Criminal Investigations Division, headed by

-Major K.L.
-Hughart, with the assistance of Captain B.W.
-Simms, investigates major criminal offenses and manages the Department's juvenile education programs.
+Major Kevin Hughart, with the assistance of Captain Neil Miller and Captain Bryan Simms, investigates major criminal offenses and manages the Department's juvenile education programs.
 Falling within the Criminal Investigations Division is the Property Crimes Bureau, Special Investigations Bureau, Special Victims Bureau, Violent Crimes Bureau, and the Youth Services Bureau.

-- The Property Crimes Bureau, headed by Lieutenant C.S.
-Lawhead, investigates major offenses against property such as burglaries, larcenies, vehicle theft, and identity-fraud crimes.
+- The Property Crimes Bureau, headed by Lieutenant Chris Meurer, investigates major offenses against property such as burglaries, larcenies, vehicle theft, and identity-fraud crimes.
 The Digital Forensics Unit and telephone and online reporting services also falls under this bureau.

-- The Special Victims Bureau, headed by Lieutenant J.M.
-Pavol, investigates major offenses against persons such as rapes, sexual assaults, and domestic violence complaints.
+- The Special Victims Bureau, headed by Lieutenant Jamie Pavol, investigates major offenses against persons such as rapes, sexual assaults, and domestic violence complaints.
+The bureau also works with the Internet Crimes Against Children task force to investigate crimes involving children, including child pornography.

-- The Youth Services Bureau, headed by Lieutenant S.M.
-Peak, oversees the School Resource Officer (SRO) Program for the department.
+- The Youth Services Bureau, headed by Lieutenant Craig Lawhead, oversees the School Resource Officer (SRO) Program for the department.
 This bureau is one of the largest in CID, assigning sworn resource officers to all County middle and high schools.
 To learn more about our School Resource Officer Program, please click here.

 To view the Criminal Investigations Division organization chart, please click here.